pleiszenburg/zugbruecke/README.rst

 The following issues need to be resolved before 'Development Status :: 4 - Beta' can be achieved:

-- ``wineserver`` start/stop must be implemented in a clean(er) way. zugbruecke is currently using a few odd workarounds trying not to trigger bugs in Wine.
-- zugbruecke must become thread safe so it can be used with modules like ``multiprocessing``.
 - A test-suite covering all features must be developed.
 - Structures and pointers should be handled more appropriately.
   Especially, structures should be passed in a better way.